 I’m not friends with most exes, but proud to say that I formed strong friendships with a few, posthumous.
 A few months later and 10,000 km apart, I’m now giving an ex dating and relationship advice.

-Sure, he would still give his usual spiel that I should come and live in Paris instead (he has 200 different reasons, none of which were thoroughly convincing).
-Then in surrender, he would confide how it’s difficult to find a real relationship nowadays–despite his numerous matches and options at hand nowadays.
+Sure, he would start with his usual spiel that I should come live in Paris instead.
+Then he would confide how difficult finding a real relationship is nowadays; despite the seemingly endless options and numerous matches on his smartphone.

-This is coming from someone who’s a 6-ft. tall doctor with dashboard abs and a jawline that can cut things. and French.
+This is coming from a 6-ft. doctor with washboard abs and a jawline that can cut things. and French.

-After coming from two half-decade relationships with no breathing time in between, and then being suddenly single; I don’t know how to navigate the ‘modern dating scene’ anymore (hence, I’m really not the best person to ask for love and relationship advice).
+I’m not exactly the best person to ask for dating advice.
+After coming from two half-decade relationships with no breathing space in between–and then single all of a sudden; I don’t know how to navigate the ‘modern dating scene’ anymore.

 Modern dating is just like Game of Thrones.
-There’s just too many characters to keep track of, and you seriously can’t get attached to any of them, because you know nothing so good would last too long.
-Love in the time of Tinder is a lot like love in the time of cholera.
+There’s just too many characters to keep track of, and you seriously can’t get attached to any of them, because you know nothing good would last long–fate or circumstance is bound to kill them before it even started.

-I’m not saying finding love on Tinder or online dating websites is not possible.
-Some people swear by it.
-It was an easy choice to disconnect for me.
-I needed that spur-of-the-moment, unpremeditated element.
+I’m not saying finding love online or on apps is not possible; some people swear by it.
+Personally, it was an easy choice to disconnect.
+I needed that unpremeditated element.
 That real and rare connection.
-I need to see the madness in your eyes.
-I just need to know if we’re the same brand of crazy.
+I need to see the madness in your eyes; to know if we’re the same brand of crazy.